 Best Freestyle Boat

-2016 Jackson Kayak Rockstar: This boat makes even me look good, or at least decent and that’s saying something amazing!
+Rockstar 4.0: This boat makes even me look good, or at least decent and that’s saying something amazing!
 It is the ultimate surfing machine and like the Fun above comes in a size compatible for all boaters.
-The 2016 JK Rockstar is hands down the best playboat ever made!
+The JK Rockstar 4.0 is hands down the best playboat ever made!

 Jackson Kayak Shooting Star: Kids can surf and throwdown in a JK Fun 1 or a Fun 1.5, but if your young paddler is ready to step up his game, there is nothing better than the Shooting Star.
 In fact, it’s the smallest playboat ever made!!
 For information of teaching kids to love to kayak, check out our Top 10 Ways to Teach Kids to Love kayaking.

 Best River Runner/Creekboat

-Jackson Kayak Zen: I love, love, love the JK Zen.
+Jackson Kayak Zen 3.0: I love, love, love the JK Zen 3.0.
 I don’t flip, and when I do, it’s like all I need to do is think “roll”, and I’m up before I know it.
 And fast, this boat is crazy fast.
 It’s the boat of choice for those of us who are trying to improve our skills and for expert boaters who demand performance and know how to use it.

 Jackson Kayak Side Kick: For up and coming little river runners, Jackson Kayak makes the Side Kick, a super stable, and surprisingly quick boat.
 It’s designed to bring your young rippers into tougher waters and keep them dry.

 Best Freestyle PFD

 Kokatat Ronin Pro: This low-profile PFD is comfortable, rugged and durable.
 The Ronin Pro is perfect for SUP and freestyle kayaking because it’s not bulky AT ALL and doesn’t get in the way when throwing down tricks.
 Brody, Kenny, Dally and Susie wear the Ronin.